vabene1111/Django-PiGPIO/README.md

 [Docker Compose](https://docs.docker.com/compose/)
 - Highly customizable programming environment
 - Modern Webinterface based on python django
+- Usable without internet access (trough ad-hoc WiFi network or wired connection)

+## Intended use
+This program is designed to allow for easy and on the fly programming of a raspberry pi.
+Although it supports having multiple users it is not intended to be used by multiple users at the same time (this is mainly because one Pi only has one set of GPIO pins).

+PiGPIO is designed to work offline with the raspberry being accessed either via an ad-hoc WiFi network or a wired connection.
+For this reason all resources (CSS, JS, ...) are included in this repository.

 ## Installation
 1. Clone this repository at your desired install location